Kudakareta kami, aru fukuinhei no shuki: Description

+Although there are no English translations, John W. Dower mentions the diary in his Pulitzer Prize–winning book, Embracing Defeat, and Kenneth J. Ruoff mentions it in his book The People's Emperor.

+As Dower describes it, Watanabe goes on to write about his intense painful feelings, starting with humiliation at Japan’s defeat.
+He also comes to feel guilt for taking part in a war of aggression in which some of his compatriots committed atrocities.
+He especially writes about his anger at those who had enthusiastically promoted the war and were now, without acknowledging any responsibility, advocating friendship with the Americans: from his acquaintances up to the national media and the Emperor.
+Having been a naïve "Emperor worshipper", he focuses much of his anger on him.
+For a time he expects the Emperor to apologize and then abdicate or even commit suicide.
+Dower describes the last entry in the diary:

 On April 20, Watanabe left his village to take a job in Tokyo.
 He had heard that anyone could write a letter to the emperor now, and he did so before leaving.
 He used the familiar "you" (anata), unthinkable before the surrender, in addressing him.
 He had fought hard for the emperor in accordance with his orders, Watanabe wrote, but since the defeat he had lost all trust and hope in him.
 As a result, he wished to sever their relationship.
 He then offered an accounting of all the salary that he had been paid by the imperial navy and every article he could remember having received in his years of service--a long list indeed, itemizing food as well as clothing and other goods.
 The total, as he calculated it, came to 4,281 yen and 5 sen. With his letter, he enclosed a check for 4,282 yen.
 "Thus," the letter concluded, "I owe you nothing."